 Monitoring of rehabilitation areas will commence at the Ecosystem and Land Use Establishment phase.
-It is recommended that at least four rehabilitation monitoring sites are established, including:
+It is recommended that at least five rehabilitation monitoring sites are established, including:

-- Two sites at the East Site;

-- One site at the West Site; and

-- One site within the footprint of the Evaporation Ponds.
+- Two sites at the East Site; - One site within the new portion of the REA (i.e. developed from 2023-2027); - One site at the West Site; and - One site within the footprint of the Evaporation Ponds.

-No further monitoring is required within the REA as the 2015 grazing trial has demonstrated that this area is suitable for the post-mining land use.
+No further monitoring is required within the portion of the REA developed prior to 2007.
+The 2015 grazing trial has demonstrated that this area is suitable for the post-mining land use.